oonisim/AWS-CloudFormation/README.md

     ...
     </code></pre>

-7. Verify the MySQL RDS instance from the RDS console.
+7. Verify the MySQL RDS instance and its hostname from the RDS console.
     ![MySQL](https://github.com/oonisim/AWS-CloudFormation/blob/master/snapshots/RDSInsance.png)

 8. Verify the MySQL connection (port 3306) is open from an App instance.